jakezhaojb/Batch_Cropping-OpenCV/README.md

 Usage
 1. You should configure your OpenCV correctly.
 I only use the functions and definitions of OpenCV 1.0, and thus you won't worry too much about the version being incompatible.
-2. According your requirements and specific cases, set the three macro definitions in batch_crop.cpp.
+2. According your requirements and specific cases, set the three macro definitions in batch_cropping.cpp.
 3. Run.

 Btw, this program is finished on Win7, 32 bit, VS2010 + OpenCV 2.3.1.
 I cannot guarantee it is compatible on other platforms.
 If you have successfully compiled this project under other environments or configurations, please feel free to contact me.